berkimbayev/kinnow/README.md

 #
 ### Background Story

 Kinnow was a startup I was working between March and August 2019 (before COVID-19).
-The goal was to change the way people watch movies.
+The goal was to change the way we experience movies.
 In particular, to develop a new approach to design and build movie theaters.
 There was no projection system.
-Only a bright and colorful LED-display - set at an optimal angle, slightly above the audience.
-This solution solves 3 major drawbacks of existing theaters: (a) distraction, (b) discomfort, and (c) inequality.
-Additionally, it was possible to develop a proprietary software to manage all screens and ticket sales from one computer.
-The business model was to license a theater design, a software, and a brand to movie distributors around the world (which is similar to IMAX and Dolby Cinema).
+Only a bright, high-contrast, and colorful LED-display - set at an optimal angle, slightly above the audience.
+This solution solves three major drawbacks of all existing theaters: (a) distraction, (b) discomfort, and (c) inequality.
+Additionally, it was possible to develop a proprietary software to manage all of the screenings and ticket sales from one computer.
+The business model was to license a theater design, a software, and an overall brand to movie distributors around the world (which is similar to IMAX and Dolby Cinema).

 But this startup failed and now it's an open source project.
-Any contributions are highly appreciated!
+Any contributions to this project are highly appreciated!